finkusuma-dev/fem-recipe-page/README.md

 ### Notes

 - Screen readers: orca (linux), NVDA, Jaws (windows), talkback (android).
-Currently, using orca and talkback to test the accessibility of the page.
+Currently, using NVDA, Orca and Talkback to test the accessibility of the page.

 ### Continued development